DataDog/chef-datadog/datadog/README.md

 ==========

 * `node[:datadog][:api_key]` = This needs to be retrieved from your Account Settings page.
 * `node[:datadog][:application_key]` = There are none by default.
-Visit the Account Settings page to create a new APplication Key, to be used in conjunction with your API key.
+Visit the Account Settings page to create a new Application Key, to be used in conjunction with your API key.

 * `node[:datadog][:url]` = The location of where Datadog is hosted.
 Should never change.
 * `node[:datadog][:repo]` = Where the Datadog-maintained packages are located.
 Should never change.